tux4kids/Tuxpaint-Android/README.md

 Solution: zh_CN.ttf is not included in current tuxpaint source code.
 Instead, this can be downloaded from official tuxpaint website.
-Thus, we will include this file into tuxpaint.zip file of assets folder.
+Thus, we will include this file into the assets folder.

 Issue 16: Some input text from Android system onscreen keyborad cannot show, while some can succeed.